Does the ATF have a list of guns that you own?

 I have not attended SHOT Show in many years and wow, I certainly learned a lot.

-There were many new guns to check out.
-Twenty first century gun buyers seem to have an unlimited amount of quality firearms to choose from.
+There were many new guns, scopes and mounting hardware to check out.
+Twenty first century gun buyers seem to have an unlimited amount of quality firearms and accessories to choose from.
 Many of the new models were designed using Computer Aided Design (CAD) software which enables engineers to save time and development costs.
-This is a good thing — it allows for a very short time interval between a concept or idea for a firearm.
+This is a good thing — it allows for a very short time interval between a concept or idea for a firearm, accessory or part.
 And when these modern designs are manufactured and begin to appear on gun dealer’s shelves, it gives gun buyers a multitude of choices.
 Choice in guns is a good thing.

 I also learned about a computer software package that is dangerous and that is the topic of this article.
 But first, a little background on the ATF laws and rules that firearms dealers must follow.